-Upon successful completion of the Master of Fine Arts in Dramatic Writing program, the student shall have gained proficiency in designated learning objectives.
+Upon successful completion of the Master of Fine Arts in Dramatic Writing (MFADW) program, the student shall have gained proficiency in designated learning objectives.
 The student should gain a level of mastery of the central concepts of dramatic writing, including:

-- Expertise in character development, including desire, the multidimensional elements of character, and the “geography” of mapping character; and the ability to tackle the “unanswerables” – the problems and questions that cannot be merely quantified or completely described or finished – on stage through the actions and consequences of the characters.
+- Expertise in character development, including desire, the multidimensional elements of character, and the “geography” of mapping character; and the ability to tackle the “unanswerable” – the problems and questions that cannot be merely quantified or completely described or finished – on stage through the actions and consequences of the characters.

 - Ability to cultivate a distinctive and authentic voice and vision.

 - Ability to research dimensions of character and story in order to authenticate dramatic representations.

 - Ability to write dramatic dialogue and discern the distinctions between dialogue and conversation including the ability to use all the dimensions of language to enhance the expression of the sensory and emotional life of the play.